s-piyush22/TinDog-Website/README.md

 # TinDog-Website
 ## Tinder for Dogs
-This is made by Mallick and Piyush.
+This is made by Piyush.